Sweden during World War II: Forced refoulement to the Soviet Union

 In January 1946, Sweden forcibly transferred to the Soviet Union over 146 Baltic Waffen-SS and 2,364 German soldiers who had been interned in Swedish prison camps.
-At least seven of the internees committed suicide at their camp in the village of Rinkaby, rather than allow themselves to be sent by Sweden to near certain death in the Soviet Union.
+At least seven of the internees committed suicide at their camp in the village of Rinkaby, rather than allow themselves to be handed over to the Soviet Union.

 In 1970, film director Johan Bergenstråhle made a documentary, Baltutlämningen (English title: A Baltic Tragedy), about the Latvian soldiers who were given to the Soviets to be sentenced to hard labor in prison camps.

+Relations with Japan

+Sweden and Japan maintained diplomatic relations throughout the Second World War.
+Sweden, as a neutral state, acted as a protecting power in Tokyo, representing the interests of Allied countries that could not maintain embassies in Japan.
+Sweden’s diplomatic channels also made it possible to carry out humanitarian work, including Red Cross prisoner-of-war activities.